danjperron/burnLVP/README.md

-     For Chip there is a modification to do in git://github.com/xtacocorex/CHIP_IO.git You need to unexport gpio before eport in the file  event_gpio.c in the source folder
+     For Chip there is a modification to do in git://github.com/xtacocorex/CHIP_IO.git You need to unexport gpio before export in the file  event_gpio.c in the source folder

     int gpio_export(int gpio)
     {